15 Noteworthy Novels Set in Seattle

 I'm Down by Mishna Wolff

-Mishna Wolff wrote “I’m Down,” a memoir about her childhood growing up as a white girl in a mostly Black neighborhood in Seattle.
+This engaging memoir recounts Mishna Wolff’s unique childhood as a white girl growing up in a predominantly Black neighborhood in Seattle.

-The book follows her as she tries to fit in with the kids around her while also navigating the contrasting world of her father, who embraces Black culture, and her mother, who does not.
+Wolff hilariously and poignantly details her efforts to fit in, navigating the cultural expectations around her while dealing with her father, who fully embraces Black culture, and her mother, who does not.
+It’s a sharp exploration of identity, race, and belonging.